Emily Meierding, Ph.D. - Department of National Security Affairs

 Glasgow Hall, Room 348

-Assistant Professor, Academic Associate for Curricula 246, 681, and 688Expertise: Energy, Environmental Security, International Conflict, Cooperation
+Assistant Professor, Academic Associate for Curricula 246, 681, 688, and 694 (Academic Associate for PhD Security Studies)Expertise: Energy, Environmental Security, International Conflict, Cooperation

 Dr. Emily Meierding is an Assistant Professor of National Security Affairs at the Naval Postgraduate School in Monterey, California.
 Her research and teaching focus on international and intrastate conflict and cooperation over energy resources and climate change.